sandhawke/arraydom-diff/README.md

   }
 ```

-This is a little verbose, but I'm assuming it's staying memory.
+This is a little verbose, but I'm assuming it's staying in memory.
 If
 you're going to serialize this, you might want a more compact format.

 The creation-expressions are just arraydom trees.